canonical/operator/docs/index.rst

-You can write a charm in any way you want, but with the `ops` library you get a framework that helps you write consistent and readable charms following the latest best practices, reuse code via charm libs, and separate typical charm concerns
+You can write a charm in any way you want, but with the `ops` library you get a framework that helps you write consistent and readable charms following the latest best practices, reuse code via charm libraries, and separate typical charm concerns
 --- application state management from integration management or lifecycle management from testability.